iiasa/Condor_run_R/configuring.md

 When set (changed from its `""` default), this configures the directory for storing [work/save output files](https://www.gams.com/latest/docs/UG_SaveRestart.html).
 Relative to [`GAMS_CURDIR`](#gams_curdir) on the execution point (EP) and also on the submit machine side when [`G00_OUTPUT_DIR_SUBMIT`](#g00_output_dir_submit) is not set.
 In that case, the directory is excluded from the bundle.

 When `G00_OUTPUT_DIR` is set and does not exist it will be created if `GET_G00_OUTPUT` is `TRUE`.

+Supports `{}` expansion, you can for example use `work/{LABEL}` to receive the work/save output files in subdirectories named by the label of the run.
+This helps to keep the output of different runs separate.

 ### G00_OUTPUT_DIR_SUBMIT